IN THIS SECTION

 Forgotten, lost or broken bus pass procedure

-If a student has lost or their bus pass is broken, parents / guardians will now need to contact Northamptonshire Country Council direct on 01604 364388, payment can be made over the telephone with a debit / credit card.
+If a student has lost or their bus pass is broken, parents / carers will need to contact the appropriate council body and order a new pass.
+The cost of a replacement card is £25 - payment can be made over the telephone with a debit / credit card or via the secure payment system.
 The replacement will then be sent to the school to be handed to the student.
+Please email a copy of the receipt which will provide a reference number to BeebyK@wollaston-school.net who will then be able to issue a school pass until the new one arrives.

 Actions to be taken if travel agreement is broken

-The school works closely with the County Council and the Bus Companies and individual bus drivers to ensure that students travel to school safely.
+The school works closely with the respective council and the bus companies to ensure that students travel to school safely.

 Good behaviour is expected of all our students when travelling on buses to and from school and on school related activities or trips.
-This includes travel in the school minibus.
-Members of staff and parents should encourage safety awareness for our students during travel on buses.
+Members of staff and parents/carers should encourage safety awareness for our students during travel on buses.
 Basic requirements are:

 - Follow the instructions of the driver.

-- No student should stand or move from seat to seat whilst the bus is in motion.
+- No student should stand or move from seat to seat or between decks whilst the bus is in motion.

 - If the bus/coach has seat belts the students must wear them.